kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/1-intro.md

 - A bug in one program could overwrite and corrupt the memory of another program, or even the OS itself.
 This could crash the whole computer
 - One program could read or modify another program's private data, which is a huge security risk

-Definitions: How a program sees memory
+Concepts: How a program sees memory

 - Code: The program's instructions
 - Data: Global and static variables